datahub-project/datahub/docs/plugins.md

 All other access are forbidden for the plugin.

-> In BETA version your plugin can access any port and can read/write to any location on file system, however you should implement the plugin as per above access permission to keep your plugin compatible with upcoming release of DataHub.
+> Disclaimer: In BETA version your plugin can access any port and can read/write to any location on file system, however you should implement the plugin as per above access permission to keep your plugin compatible with upcoming release of DataHub.